That-Dev-Girl-Sites/jhalabi.com/_posts/2023-05-01-be-careful-out-there.md

 ---
 layout: post
-title: "Be careful out there"
+title: "Be careful out there: A phishing story"
 date: "2023-05-01"
 categories:
   - life